ardatan/graphql-tools/website/docs/schema-stitching.md

 The remote schema may be obtained either via introspection or any other source.
 A link is a generic ApolloLink method of connecting to a schema, also used by Apollo Client.

-Specifying the remote schema options within the `mergeSchemas` call itself allows for skipping an additional round of delegation.
+Specifying the remote schema options within the `stitchSchemas` call itself allows for skipping an additional round of delegation.
 The old method of using [makeRemoteExecutableSchema](/remote-schemas/) to create a local proxy for the remote schema would still work, and the same arguments are supported.
 See the [remote schema](/remote-schemas/) docs for further description of the options available.
 Subschema configuration allows for specifying an ApolloLink `link`, any fetcher method (if not using subscriptions), or a dispatcher function that takes the graphql `context` object as an argument and dynamically returns a link object or fetcher method.

 ## API